The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 > **DO NOT MACRO FAIRY SKILLS TO YOUR GCDs.**

-I may seem like a good idea, but absolutely abysmal in practice.
+It may seem like a good idea, but absolutely abysmal in practice.
 Macros can not be queued.
 This means that there is a delay between macro’d GCDs that costs you a significant amount of DPS.
 Macros are extremely clunky in this game.
 There are a few that can be useful, such as mouseover macros for Deployment Tactics, but in practice everything can be executed just as well, if not better, without macros.

 ## Problems With The Fairy